 Even though many of these topics have been gaining steam for a while, the impact of 2021 (including political and pandemic-related ramifications) could accelerate their impact on your business.

-To enable drivers, managers, and other members of your team to stay prepared for what’s ahead, we’ve identified 9 fleet management trends you shouldn’t ignore in 2021.
+To enable drivers, managers, and other members of your team to stay prepared for what’s ahead, we’ve identified 9 fleet management trends you shouldn’t ignore this year.

 According to research by eMarketer, e-commerce grew by more than 30 percent in 2020 alone, cramming nearly two years of growth into a single year.